Data sources

 The Australian Burden of Disease Study undertaken by the AIHW provides information on the burden of disease for the Australian population.
 Burden of disease analysis measures the impact of fatal (or years of life lost, YLL) and non-fatal burden (years lived with disability, YLD), with the sum of non-fatal and fatal burden equating the total burden (disability-adjusted life year, DALY).

 The 2018 study also provides estimates of how much of the burden can be attributed to 20 different risk factors.
-It also includes a component on the impact and causes of illness and death in Aboriginal and Torres Strait Islander people, which includes estimates of the gap in disease burden between Indigenous and non-Indigenous Australians.
-Estimates of the burden of disease for Indigenous Australians are available for 2003, 2011 and 2018.
+It also includes a component on the impact and causes of illness and death in First Nations people, which includes estimates of the gap in disease burden between First Nations people and non-Indigenous Australians.
+Estimates of the burden of disease for First Nations people are available for 2003, 2011 and 2018.

-For more information, see the AIHW report Burden of disease.
+For more information, see the Burden of disease.

 The AIHW National Non-admitted Patient Emergency Department Care Database (NNAPEDCD) is a compilation of episode-level records (including waiting times for care) for non-admitted patients who are registered for care in emergency departments in selected public hospitals.
 The database captures information only for physical presentations to emergency departments and does not include advice provided via telehealth or videoconferencing.